sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 {: #iana-registration-procedures}
 ### Registration Procedures

 The following registries allow for the registration of index values and names.
 New registrations will be permitted through either a Standards Action with Expert Review policy or a Specification Required policy {{BCP26}}.
-New index values will be provided on a First Come First Served as defined by {{BCP26}}.

 The following registries also reserve the integer-based index values in the range of -1 to -256 for private use as defined by {{BCP26}} in Section 4.1.
 This allows values -1 to -24 to be expressed as a single uint_8t in CBOR, and values -25 to -256 to be expressed using an additional uint_8t in CBOR.